cdl-geneseo/geneseo-dictionary/S/Salty.md

 # Salty

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Salty

 Created by  Unknown User (mtr7) on Apr 29, 2015

 Adjective usually used to describe people or situations that are sassy or bitter about something.  &quot;He was was so salty after losing his fourth tennis match in a row&quot;.
 Romig, S-Z, 2015.